Image

 Digital Tomosynthesis Mammography and Digital Mammography in Screening Patients for Breast Cancer

-Comparing two mammogram types to screen for breast cancer.
+Comparing two types of mammograms for breast cancer screening.

 Recruiting